REYNEP/amVK/.readme/amVK.md

  *    D: PUSH-CONSTANTS:
  *      https://stackoverflow.com/a/50956855
  *      Brendan Galea 09 - Push Constants
+ *
+ *
+ *    D: Descriptor Sets:
+ *       TODO

+ D: STORAGE BUFFERS:
+ Uniform buffers are great for small, read only data.
+But what if you want data you don’t know the size of in the shader?
+Or data that can be writeable.
+You use Storage buffers for that.
+Storage buffers are usually slightly slower than uniform buffers, but they can be much, much bigger.
+If you want to stuff your entire scene into one buffer, you have to use them.
+Make sure to profile it to know the performance.

+ With storage buffers, you can have an unsized array in a shader with whatever data you want.
+A common use for them is to store the data of all the objects in the scene.

+ We are going to use them to remove the usage of push-constants for the object matrices, which will let us upload the matrices at the beginning of the frame in bulk, and then we no longer need to do individual push constant calls every draw.
+This also will mean that we will hold all the object matrices into one array, which can be used for interesting things in compute shaders.
  * ---------------------
  * UNDER-THE-HOOD in a GLANCE
  */